-Total Net Change in Fund Balances - Governmental Funds Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: \$ 64,660,560 Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation expenses in the Statement of Activities.
-This is the amount by which depreciation exceeds capital outlays in the period.
-Depreciation \$ (7,702,463) Capital outlays 7,256,431 Net Expense Adjustment (446,032) Loss on disposal of capital assets is reported in the government-wide Statement of Net Position, but is not recorded in the governmental funds.
-(10,502) Contributions for other postemployment benefits (OPEB) are recorded as an expense in the governmental funds when paid.
-However, the difference between the annual OPEB cost and the actual contribution made, if less, is recorded in the government-wide financial statements as an expense.
-(2.9(9.010) The actual amount of the contribution was less than the annual OPEB cost.
-(2,868,010) In the Statement of Activities, certain operating expenses - compensated absences (vacations) and special termination benefits (early retirement) are measured by the amounts earned during the year.
+Total Net Change in Fund Balances - Governmental Funds Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: \$ (12,443, 836) Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation expenses in the Statement of Activities.
+This is the amount by which capital outlays exceeds depreciation in the period. ¢ 10.641.272 Capital outlays Depreciation \$ 18,641,372 (7,568,977) Net Expense Adjustment 11,072, 395 Loss on disposal of capital assets is reported in the government-wide Statement of Net Position, but is not recorded in the governmental funds.
+(35, 598) In the Statement of Activities, compensated absences (vacations) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
-This year, there are no special termination benefits.
-Vacation earned was more than the amounts paid by \$384,091.
-(384,091) In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
+Vacation earned was more than the amounts paid by \$65,457.
+(65, 457) In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
 However, in the Statement of Activities, pension expense is the net effect of all changes in the deferred outflows, deferred inflows and net pension liability during the year.
-(9,189,638) Proceeds received from issuance of debt is a revenue in the governmental funds, but it increases long-term liabilities in the Statement of Net Assets and does not affect the Statement of Activities: Sale of general obligation refunding bonds (58,050,000) Governmental funds report the effect of premiums and deferred charges on refunding when the debt is first issued, whereas the amounts are deferred and amortized in the Statement of Activities.
-This amount represents the net effect of these items resulting from the issuance of bonds in the current year.
-Premium on issuance (5,762,099) Deferred charges on refunding 175,202 Combined Adjustment (5,586,897)

-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES, (Continued) FOR THE YEAR ENDED JUNE 30, 2017

-Repayment of general obligation bond principal is an expenditure in the governmental funds, but it reduces long-term obligations in the Statement of Net Position and does not affect the Statement of Activities.
-Under the modified basis of accounting used in the governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available financial resources.
+(12,658, 388) In the governmental funds, OPEB costs are based on employer contributions made to OPEB plans during the year.
+However, in the Statement of Activities, OPEB expense is the net effect of all changes in the deferred outflows, deferred inflows and net OPEB liability during the year.
+(3,481,9 929) Repayment of general obligation bond principal is an expenditure in the governmental funds, but it reduces long-term obligations in the Statement of Net Position and does not affect the Statement of Activities.
+1,690, 000 Under the modified basis of accounting used in the governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available financial resources.
 In the Statement of Activities, however, which is presented on the accrual basis, expenses, and liabilities are reported regardless of when the financial resources are available.
+This adjustment combines the net changes of the following balances: Amortization of debt premium 389,316 Amortization of deferred charges on refunding Combined Adjustment (75,158) 314,1 158

+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES, (Continued) FOR THE YEAR ENDED JUNE 30, 2018

-This adjustment combines the net changes of the following balances: \$ 6,210,000 Amortization of debt premium \$ 389,316 Amortization of deferred charges on refunding (75,158) Combined Adjustment 314,158 Interest on long-term obligations in the Statement of Activities differs from the amount reported in the governmental funds because interest is recorded as an expenditure in the funds when it is due and thus requires the use of current financial resources.
+Interest on long-term obligations in the Statement of Activities differs from the amount reported in the governmental funds because interest is recorded as an expenditure in the funds when it is due and thus requires the use of current financial resources.
 In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-The additional interest reported in the Statement of Activities is the net report of the forters.
-First, accrued interest on the general obligation the net result of two factors.
-First, accrued interest on the general obligation bonds increased by \$665,545, and second, \$653,977 of additional accumulated interest was accreted on the District's "capital appreciation" general obligation bonds.
+The additional interest reported in the Statement of Activities is the net result of two factors.
+First, accrued interest on the general obligation bonds increased by \$194,036, and second, \$689,316 of additional accumulated interest was accreted on the District's "capital appreciation" general obligation bonds.

 An Internal Service Fund is used by the District's management to charge the costs of the workers' compensation insurance program to the individual funds.
-The net revenue of the Internal Service Fund is reported with governmental (1,319,522) activities. - 756,535 Change in Net Position of Governmental Activities \$ (5,913,439)
+The net revenue of the Internal Service Fund is reported with governmental activities.

+Change in Net Position of Governmental Activities

-PROPRIETARY FUNDS STATEMENT OF NET POSITION JUNE 30, 2017
+PROPRIETARY FUNDS STATEMENT OF NET POSITION JUNE 30, 2018